OlimilO1402/OlimilO1402/ReadMe.md

 If you download one of my projects, and you found something useful, please consider starring it, to show me you care.

 ## GitHub, Following, Starring
-I can not stop you from following me, but from  april 2024 on, I will follow you back only, if you are starring one of my projects.
+I can not stop you from following me, but from  april 2024 on, I will follow you back only, if you are starring one of my repos.
 If you stop following me, I will stop following you.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=OlimilO1402)](https://github.com/anuraghazra/github-readme-stats)